glennmatlin/FIFE_manuscript/wopr/main.typ

 = Appendix A: On Wargames

 == Social Games
 While wargames may contain elements of social reasoning or deception, they differ fundamentally from social deduction games in that deception is not the objective but a component of broader strategic reasoning.
 Wargames require agents to pursue defined goals through planning and decision-making within a structured conflict environment.
 In contrast, social deduction games are centered around identity discovery and psychological misdirection, making them categorically distinct.
-This distinction is critical for evaluating LLMs in open-ended scenarios, as social deduction games test their ability to navigate dynamic, multi-agent interactions involving trust and deception (AMONGAGENTS, 2025).
+This distinction is critical for evaluating LMs in open-ended scenarios, as social deduction games test their ability to navigate dynamic, multi-agent interactions involving trust and deception (AMONGAGENTS, 2025).
 \\
 Psychological misdirection is prolific in warfare, however, and history is rife with examples of cunning tacticians using it with great success.
 As the Chinese military strategist Sun Tzu famously wrote, "All warfare is based on deception," exemplified by tactics like the Trojan Horse, the Empty Fort Strategy, and Hannibal’s crossing of the Alps to outmaneuver Roman forces through strategic diversions.
-For this literature review, social deduction games represent a complementary effort to wargames, as their focus on harnessing psychological misdirection in game scenarios can enhance LLMs’ performance in real-life contexts where information may be unreliable, mislabeled, or intentionally deceptive (Game Theory Approach to Identifying Deception in Large Language Models, 2025; Human vs. Machine: Language Models and Wargames, 2025).
-By studying LLMs in these settings, researchers can improve their adaptability to ambiguous, deception‑heavy scenarios critical to both wargaming and broader AI applications.
+For this literature review, social deduction games represent a complementary effort to wargames, as their focus on harnessing psychological misdirection in game scenarios can enhance LMs’ performance in real-life contexts where information may be unreliable, mislabeled, or intentionally deceptive (Game Theory Approach to Identifying Deception in Language Models, 2025; Human vs. Machine: Language Models and Wargames, 2025).
+By studying LMs in these settings, researchers can improve their adaptability to ambiguous, deception‑heavy scenarios critical to both wargaming and broader AI applications.